Applicants for this course should have achieved a UK 2:1 Honours Degree.

 Months of entry

-- Materials Chemistry including surfaces, interfaces, polymers, nanoparticles and nanoporous materials, self assembly, and biomaterials, with applications relevant to: oil recovery and separation, catalysis, photovoltaics, fuel cells and batteries, crystallization and pharmaceutical formulation, gas sorption, energy, functional materials, biocompatible materials, computer memory, and sensors.
+The technological devices that we depend on, from aeroplanes to mobile phones, rely upon ever-increasing structural complexity for their function.
+Designing complex materials for these devices through the art of chemical synthesis brings challenges and opportunities.
+Members of the Materials Research Interest Group invent new materials in view of potential applications.
+Modern materials chemistry is a wide-ranging topic and includes surfaces, interfaces, polymers, nanoparticles and nanoporous materials, self assembly, and biomaterials, with applications relevant to oil recovery and separation, catalysis, photovoltaics, fuel cells and batteries, crystallization and pharmaceutical formulation, gas sorption, energy, functional materials, biocompatible materials, computer memory, and sensors.

 Educational aims of the MPhil programme:

-- to give students with relevant experience at first degree level the opportunity to carry out focussed research in the discipline under close supervision;
+- Give students with relevant experience at the first-degree level the opportunity to carry out focussed research in the discipline under close supervision.

-- to give students the opportunity to acquire or develop skills and expertise relevant to their research interests and a broader set of transferable skills.
+- Provide all students with the opportunity to acquire or develop skills and expertise relevant to their research interests as well as to be trained in more broadly applicable skills.

 Course contact details